splunk/public-o11y-docs/infrastructure/monitor/azure.rst

 Use default dashboards and built-in content to monitor Azure services
 =========================================================================================

-Observability Cloud provides default dashboards and built-in content for selected Azure services.
+Splunk Observability Cloud provides default dashboards and built-in content for selected Azure services.

 Default dashboards
 -------------------------------------------------------------------